 If you’re really skinny you can even try a gallon of milk per day.

-2. Meat – Some of the best protein sources you’ll find come from good cuts of meat.
+Some of the best protein sources you’ll find come from good cuts of meat.
 I recommend steaks, ground beef and pork for trying to put on some muscle.
-As much as I’m not a fan of Wal Mart you can usually find some cheap stakes that taste pretty good for $4-$5.
+Make sure to stay away from processed meats, though.
+As much as I’m not a fan of Wal-Mart you can usually find some cheap stakes that taste pretty good for $4-$5.

 Granted the meat isn’t organic grass fed or anything like that, Granted the meat isn’t organic grass fed or anything like that, but if you’re trying to build muscle on a budget, you may have to sacrifice some quality in exchange for quantity.

-If you mix your pasta with a cream sauce with butter and some parmesean cheese, you’ll easily have a 1000 calorie meal.
+If you mix your pasta with a cream sauce with butter and some parmesan cheese, you’ll easily have a 1000 calorie meal.

 A peanut butter sandwich on wheat bread will give you about 500 calories or so.
 If you eat two with a glass of milk, then you’ll be on your way to a great muscle building meal.

-6. Olive Oil – Just like nuts, olive oil has a lot of healthy fats in it – And it has 120 calories per TBSP.
+Just like nuts, olive oil has a lot of healthy fats in it – And it has 120 calories per TBSP.
 Olive oil can be used to cook pretty much everything from meat to veggies to eggs.
 You can also add a few tablespoons to a smoothie.
-It’s a great way to get more fruit in your diet & also consume a bunch of calories (trust me you actually wont taste it).
+It’s a great way to get more fruit in your diet & also consume a bunch of calories (trust me you actually won’t taste it).

-7. Eggs – Your morning breakfast should look something like this… 4 egg omelette with red pepper, onion & cheese, 2 pieces of wheat toast with peanut butter, hashbrowns and a glass of milk.
+Your morning breakfast should look something like this… 4 egg omelet with red pepper, onion & cheese, 2 pieces of wheat toast with peanut butter, hashbrowns and a glass of milk.
 Eggs are easy to make & not to mention incredibly cheap to buy.
-They pack a lot of protein & are a perfect meal for breakfast.
+They pack a lot of protein & are a perfect meal plan for breakfast.

-8. Fish – Fish is actually great for both building muscle & losing fat.
+Fish is actually great for both building muscle & losing fat.
 It pretty much boils down to how much of it you eat.
 A 4 oz piece of salmon is good for fat loss, while a 10 oz piece would work for muscle building.
-Fish like salmon pack a ton of protein & omega 3′s.
+Fish like salmon pack a ton of protein & tons of fish oil benefits like omega 3’s.

 The only draw back to fish is it can be a bit pricey, and a lot people just don’t like it.

-9. Brown Rice – Rice is always a great post workout meal along with some beans and a chicken breast.
-Brown rice can be used in a lot of dishes such as stir fry with veggies, chicken and teryaki sauce.
+Rice is always a great post workout meal along with some beans and a chicken breast.
+Brown rice can be used in a lot of dishes such as stir fry with veggies, chicken, and teriyaki sauce.

 Brown rice usually has about 300 calories for a normal serving size.

-10. Potatoes – The potato is very versatile as a muscle building food.
-You can make mashed potatoes or baked potatoes ahead of time and store them in the fridge.
+The potato is very versatile as a muscle building food.
+You can make mashed potatoes or baked potatoes or sweet potatoes ahead of time and store them in the fridge.
 You can also use them to make homefries or hashbrowns in the morning.

 Add some butter and cheese and you’ll add a bunch more calories to your potato.